-Students who seek care with us can rest assured that they are in a safe environment.
-Outside of the student health center, Noorda-COM recommends the use of Intermountain Connect Care for non- urgent and minor health issues.
+Students who seek care with the Noorda-COM Health Clinic can be rest assured that they are in a safe environment.
+Outside of the Noorda-COM Health Clinic, for non-urgent and minor health issues, we recommend the use of Intermountain Connect Care (telehealth).
 For urgent healthcare needs that cannot wait for regular clinic hours, it is recommended to present to one of Intermountain 31 Instacare locations.
 There are fees associated with these services.
-Our staff clinicians and Intermountain providers involved in Connect Care and Instacare are not involved in teaching or in evaluating a student's academic or clinical performance.
+Our staff clinicians and Intermountain providers involved in Connect Care and Instacare are either not involved in teaching or in evaluating a student's academic or clinical performance or recuse themselves from evaluating a student's performance.
 Read our full policy on the provision of confidential care.